YunoHost/doc/pages/01.administrate/05.install/install.md

 * A microSD card: 16GB capacity (at least), [class "A1"](https://en.wikipedia.org/wiki/SD_card#Class) highly recommended (such as [this SanDisk A1 card](https://www.amazon.fr/SanDisk-microSDHC-Adaptateur-homologu%C3%A9e-Nouvelle/dp/B073JWXGNT/));
 {% endif %}
 {% if regular %}
-* A USB stick at least 1GB capacity) OR a standard blank CD
+* A USB stick with at least 1GB capacity OR a standard blank CD
 {% endif %}
 {% if at_home %}
 * A [reasonable ISP](/isp), preferably with a good and unlimited upstream bandwidth